Serving Bullitt and Jefferson counties in Kentucky and Clark, Floyd, and Harrison counties in Southern Indiana.

 LEADERSHIP positions for Local Coordinators (LC’s), Shift Coordinators (SCO’s), Technology Coordinators (TC’s), Instructor’s and Electronic Return Originators (ERO’s) all require prior experience as a counselor and additional training pertinent to their position.

-LC’s serve as the site administrator and supervise the work of the counselors and client facilitators.
-They must be certified annually as a counselor and receive additional training for their administrative duties.
+LC’s serve as the site administrator and supervise the work of the Shift Coordinators, EROs, Counselors and Client Facilitators.
+They must be certified annually and receive additional training for their administrative duties.
 LC’s may supervise up to 25 other staff persons but typically will have 6-8.

 SCO’s serve as the Associate Local Coordinator and serve as the supervisor for designated shifts at sites that are open several days a week.
 They also assist the LC with the administrative duties.